-Rumored to have privately claimed to have been led to it by GOD in order to financially reinvigorate his cash-strapped "ministry", Charles Taze Russell owned and operated a secret gold mining operation at Soda Springs, near Baker, in San Bernardino County, California, from sometime prior to October 1914, until his death in October 1916.
+Rumored to have privately claimed to have been led to it by GOD in order to financially reinvigorate his cash-strapped "ministry", Charles Taze Russell owned and operated a secret gold mining operation at Soda Springs, near Baker, in San Bernardino County, California, from sometime prior to October 1914 (end of the Gentile Times), until his death in October 1916.

-After the death of "Pastor" Russell on Halloween 1916, and at the end of the 1916-17 mining season, on March 31, 1917, the dummy "partnership" which we believed was used by "Pastor" Russell for this secret business operation was legally "dissolved".
-At the very same time, that official "NOTICE OF DISSOLUTION OF PARTNERSHIP" stated that the business would be continued thereafter by, and that all previous legal obligations would be assumed by, a new partnership composed of "J. F. RUTHERFORD" and "E.W.V.
+After the death of "Pastor" Russell on Halloween 1916, and at the end of the 1916-17 mining season, on March 31, 1917, the "dummy partnership" which we believed was used by "Pastor" Russell for this secret business operation was legally dissolved.
+Along with the required legal postings of the "NOTICE OF DISSOLUTION OF PARTNERSHIP" was a notification that the business itself would be continued thereafter by, and that all then existing legal obligations would be assumed by, a new partnership composed of "J. F. RUTHERFORD" and "E.W.V.
 KUEHN".
-Evidence outlined below suggests that despite the internal disheval that began inside the WatchTower Society leadership soon after "Judge" Rutherford was elected President of the WatchTower Society (which eventually led to Ernest Kuehn exiting the cult sometime around 1919-20), and despite "Judge" Rutherford being sent to federal prison in June 1918, mining operations continued at Soda Lake through 1917, 1918, and possibly into 1919.
+Evidence outlined below suggests that despite the war that began among the WatchTower Society's many leaders soon after "Judge" Rutherford was elected President of the WatchTower Society in January 1917, (which eventually led to Ernest Kuehn turning against Rutherford and exiting the cult sometime around 1919-20), and despite "Judge" Rutherford being sent to federal prison in June 1918, mining operations continued at Soda Lake through 1917, 1918, and possibly into 1919.

-The January 1, 1915 WATCHTOWER magazine, which would have been printed in early December 1914, with copy written in November 1914, or earlier, included this "anticipatory" and "nervous" announcement (emphasis ours):
+The January 1, 1915 WATCHTOWER magazine, which would have been printed in early December 1914, with copy written in November 1914, or earlier, included the following "anticipatory" and "nervous" announcement (emphasis ours):

 WHAT ABOUT THE MONEY SUPPLY?